Getting Your Common Access Card (CAC)

 - A six (6) to eight (8) digit number to use as a Personal Identification Number (PIN).
 Your PIN should not be a number derived from something easily known about you, such as part of your Social Security Number (SSN), birthday, anniversary date, telephone number, or address.

 - Your government unclassified email address if you use a government computer.
 Be sure to print your full, unclassified Internet email address (not your display name, and not your personal email address).
 Your computer system administrators can help you with entering the correct address.
 If a work email address is not available, the card will be issued without an email certificate.
+You may add or update the email associated with your CAC via milConnect.

 If you encounter a problem obtaining your new card at the RAPIDS site, and the problem is related to vetting, please follow up with your sponsor to update your DEERS profile.
 If the problem is related to your record in DEERS, please follow up with your direct supervisor or your personnel hiring office.